Discipline: Not Sold in Stores

 We literally live in a playground.
 You know that feeling when you were about ten years old and your parents left you home alone for the first time?
 That’s how I see it.

-If you were like me, then you raided the pantry and destroyed just about everything you could before they got back, and maybe even watched some TV they told you not to!
+If you were like me, then you raided the pantry and destroyed just about everything you could before they got back, and maybe even watched something you shouldn’t have. 😏

 Our parents limited the amount of rubbish we consumed and reserved birthdays and special occasions for the great binges.
 But what happens when we grow up and our parents aren’t there to tell us “no!”?

 When I became an independent adult, no one told me what not to do, I did whatever I wanted.
 Box of Oreos on a Tuesday night?
 Why not!
 10 hours of TV on a Sunday?
 Let’s do it!
 7 day party vacation?
-Who needs rest anyway!
+Sleep is for the weak.